Lost in time, in the Seminole County woods, is an unmarked spring with an interesting past.

 Now for the payoff… what is this about ginger ale???

 Things were going pretty well for the Beeman family.
 They had met success in pretty much anything they tried.
 The father, Harry Beeman, was president of the Orlando Bank & Trust Company.
 Lester and his father owned massive neighboring estates in Winter Park.
 And in 1923, they signed a deal to lease out the San Juan Hotel for $1.5 million, freeing them up from that management responsibility and opening up other opportunities.

 So on February 9, 1924, the Beeman Investment Company announced in the Orlando Sentinel that they were going into the bottling business.
 Owners at the next door Hoosier Spring (later Sanlando Spring) experimented with selling small quantities of their water to local druggists a decade ago.
 Still, the Beemans were sure they could do it better.

 North of the large recreational spring, “Palm Spring” proper, there was a smaller spring on their property.
-There they built a beverage manufacturing facility.
 The Sentinel declared, “a modern bottling plant has been erected at the spring… is already in operation.”